 Kevin Wayne Durant is one of the highest earning basketball superstars in the world.
-This two-time NBA Champion and two-time NBA Finals MVP is currently Golden State Warriors’ star small forward.
-He also has two gold medals from the 2012 London Olympics and the 2016 Rio de Janeiro Olympics as well as a gold medal from the 2010 World Championships in Turkey.
+This two-time NBA Champion and two-time NBA Finals MVP is currently Brooklyn Nets’ star small forward.
+He also has three gold medals from the 2012 London Olympics, the 2016 Rio de Janeiro Olympics and the 2020 Tokyo Olympics as well as a gold medal from the 2010 World Championships in Turkey.

 Durant was born on September 29, 1988 in Washington, D.C. and attended Montrose Christian School in Rockville, Maryland.
 He played for the Amateur Athletic Union (AAU) youth basketball team, the PG Jaguars.
 He then played for the DC Blue Devils.
 Durant garnered a host of accolades, including being named a McDonald’s All American and co-MVP of the 2006 McDonald’s All American game, along with Chase Budinger.

 Durant went to the University of Texas, where he was one of four freshman starters on the team - started in all 35 games of the season.
 His coach was Bob Knight.
 He won several awards - indeed, he was the first freshman ever to win the NABC Division I Player of the Year, the Oscar Robertson Trophy and the Adolph F. Rupp Trophy.
 He was also selected as the Associated Press college player of the year, again the first freshman to receive this award since its inception in 1961.

 |Nets||2019 - present|